The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Abstract

 \section{Abstract}

-We consider the r\^{o}le of the Kervaire--Milnor invariant in the classification of closed, connected, spin $4$-manifolds up to stabilisation by connected sums with copies of $S^2 \times S^2$.
+We consider the role of the Kervaire--Milnor invariant in the classification of closed, connected, spin $4$-manifolds, typically denoted by $M$, up to stabilisation by connected sums with copies of $S^2 \times S^2$.
 This stable classification is detected by a spin bordism group over the classifying space $B\pi$ of the fundamental group.
-Part of the computation of this bordism group via an Atiyah-Hirzebruch spectral sequence is determined by a collection of codimension two Arf invariants.
-We show that these Arf invariants can be computed by the Kervaire--Milnor invariant evaluated on certain elements of $\pi_2$.
-In particular this yields a new stable classification of spin $4$-manifolds with 2-dimensional fundamental groups.
+Part of the computation of this bordism group via an Atiyah--Hirzebruch spectral sequence is determined by a collection of codimension two Arf invariants.
+We show that these Arf invariants can be computed by the Kervaire--Milnor invariant evaluated on certain elements of $\pi_2(M)$.
+In particular this yields a new stable classification of spin $4$-manifolds with 2-dimensional fundamental groups, namely those for which $B\pi$ admits a finite 2-dimensional CW-complex model.